 The Census can be completed on-line, via phone or mail.

 The timeline was amended by the U.S. Census Bureau due to the coronavirus (COVID-19).
-Protection and the health and stafety of Census Bureau staff and the public is of utmost importance.
-The latest timeline follows.
+Protection and the health and safety of Census Bureau staff and the public is of utmost importance.

-Census takers will interview households in person that have not responded online, by phone, or by mail.
+Census takers will go door-to-door to interview households in person that have not responded online, by phone, or by mail.
 Households can also can continue to respond online.

 If someone visits your home to collect information for the 2020 Census, check to make sure that they have a valid ID badge, with their photograph, a U.S. Department of Commerce watermark, and an expiration date.
 Census workers may also carry Census Bureau bags and other equipment with the Census Bureau logo.
 If you still have questions about their identity, you can contact your Regional Census Center to speak with a Census Bureau representative.